 10 Things to Know Before Visiting Australia

 Australia has been near and dear to my heart since I spent a year as an exchange student Down Under.
-Since my time on Exchange, we’ve traveled to the country three times, this last time with our small children.
+Since my time on Exchange, we’ve traveled to the country four times, this last time a rushed surprise trip.
 During my time as a travel agent, I shared my knowledge of Australia with many, and here’s my advice on things you must know before visiting Australia.

 1. Australia is bigger than you think

 You wouldn’t expect your friends visiting from overseas to cover the best of America is 10-12 days, yet Americans routinely think they can see all of Australia in the same time.
 Australia is a big country!
 Before visiting Australia, you’ll need to make a (short) list of your must-see locations.
 In 12 full days, you could probably hit Sydney, Uluru, and the Great Barrier Reef, but you’d have to save Melbourne for next time.
 Think you’d like to drive through the Outback?
 From Adelaide in the south to Darwin in the north, it is approximately 1875 miles or 30+ hours of driving.
 Unless you have 3-4 weeks, you’ll probably be flying from place to place.

 2. Australia is a vast country with a variable climate